Alfredchanja/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 13-This script prints a number stored in the environment variable with two decimal places, followed by a new line.

 File 100-Converts a number from base 10 stored in the environment variable DECIMAL to base 16 followed by a new line.

+File 101-Encodes and decodes texts using the rot13 encryption.
+Assume ASCII.

+File 102-Prints every other line from the input, starting with the first line.